ThiagoPSilveira/CODAC/README.md

 ### 6.5 CODAC_Multi (global tests + grouping)

-Multi keeps everything Compare produces (the per-group fits and the pairwise comparisons) and adds a **target-level** view: three global tests and the best **grouping** of the groups on two independent axes.
+Multi keeps everything Compare produces and adds a **target-level** view: three global tests and the best **grouping** of the groups on two independent axes.

 > **The pairwise `Biological_Category` is reconciled with the grouping.** In Multi
-> (unlike Compare, which is purely pairwise), the grouping is authoritative for the
+> the grouping is authoritative for the
 > "changed vs. unchanged" call: for a pair of both-rhythmic groups, if they sit in
 > the **same** rhythm block the category is `Cat 4` (unchanged); if they sit in
 > **different** blocks it is `Cat 5/6/7` (changed), with the specific component